Underdog (Alicia Keys song): Critical reception

 Reviewing for NME, Nick Levine called "Underdog" a "slick pop-R&B single" with "unpretentious and affecting" lyrics.
 USA Today's Gary Dinges named it among the songs from Alicia that "take on new meaning when you listen to them within the scope of the pandemic and social strife plaguing the country".
 Adi Mehta from Entertainment Voice wrote that the song's "main melody is hopelessly trite" but "Keys manages to sound so sleek and modest".
-Konstantinos Pappis from Our Culture Mag wrote that the “uplifting” song is “anchored by Keys’ ability to sell everyday stories about perseverance” and named it one of the album’s highlights.
+Konstantinos Pappis from Our Culture Mag wrote that the “uplifting” song is “anchored by Keys’ ability to sell everyday stories about perseverance” and named it one of the album's highlights.

 Live performances

-Keys performed "Underdog" with Brittany Howard backing the performance on acoustic guitar at the 62nd Annual Grammy Awards and on The Ellen DeGeneres Show on January 29, 2020.
+Keys performed "Underdog" with Keys and Brittany Howard playing acoustic guitars at the 62nd Annual Grammy Awards and on The Ellen DeGeneres Show on January 29, 2020.
 Keys performed "Underdog" at BBC Radio 1 Live Lounge on February 6, 2020.
 Keys performed the song at a concert to promote the Alicia album held at Bush Hall in London as well as on The Graham Norton Show on February 7, 2020.
 In March, Keys performed an acoustic rendition of the song in iHeart Living Room Concert for America on the 29th and in #KidsTogether: The Nickelodeon Town Hall on the 30th.

 Keys performed "Underdog" at fundraising concert From Milan with Love on May 3, at a Salesforce virtual event Leading Through Change on May 21, and Front Row From Home on radio station 106.1 BLI on May 28, 2020.
 Keys performed the song on Super Soul Sunday on March 29, 2020.
 On June 7, 2020, Keys performed the song on Dear Class of 2020.
 In June 2020, Keys performed the song on NPR's Tiny Desk Concerts.
 Keys performed the song during her Verzuz battle with John Legend on June 19, 2020.
 Keys performed the song on The Late Late Show with James Corden on September 25, 2020.
 Keys performed the song during the Alicia Keys Rocks New Year's Eve concert on BBC One on December 31, 2020.
 The song is performed as part of Alicia + Keys World Tour.